 We accept a wide range of cases related to civil rights, such as those

-and illegal search and seizure.
-Whether we are handling a police brutality
+illegal search and seizure.
+Whether we are handling a police brutality or

-or government abuse matter, we are committed to securing justice for those
+government abuse matter, we are committed to securing justice for those we represent.

 Why should I hire your firm to represent me?

 Our firm has ample experience with these kinds of cases.
 We can help you

 prove that you were subjected to excessive force and effectively use evidence